 Owners will receive a 90% reimbursement from FLFD, up to a total of $2250 per lot (90% of $2500 maximum reimbursable cost per 1-acre lot).
 Then FLFD will be reimbursed through the grant.
 Please note that it may cost some property owners more than $2500 to treat their property in accordance with Firewise standards.
 General landscape maintenance such as mowing, regular trimming, or leaf/needle raking does not qualify for reimbursement.

-- Example: A property owner arranges with FLFD for a Firewise assessment, which marks the trees that are not to be removed.
-Then the owner agrees with a contractor to remove the unmarked trees for $3000.
+- Example: A property owner arranges with a contractor for a Firewise assessment, and to discuss which trees need to be removed.
+Then the owner agrees with a contractor to remove the necessary trees for $3000.
 After the work is completed and approved by FLFD the owner receives a check from FLFD for $2250 (90% of the $2500 grant maximum).
 The owner is responsible for the remaining $750 payment to the contractor.

-The property owners included in the grant plan should contact FLFD to discuss their individual lot assessment and establish fuels reduction plans.
+The property owners included in the grant plan should contact one or more contractors to discuss their individual lot assessment and establish fuels reduction plans.
 Once the individual plan is approved, each owner will schedule the work with their chosen contractor.
-We are still developing our recommended contractor list, and we hope to have an Arizona Department of Corrections crew available again next year to provide high-quality work that is attractively priced.
+Each of the contractors identified below works closely with FLFD personnel to ensure that the tree thinning plan meets Firewise standards and all grant reimbursement requirements.

 The US Forest Service has been working diligently to make our surrounding forests less prone to wildfire.
 We owe it to them to do our part!